Middle School International Track

 a network of over 1,600 alumni living in more than 20 countries

-Ecole Bilingue de Berkeley does not exclude from participation in, deny the benefits of, or subject any individual to discrimination on the basis of race, color, and national origin.
+Ecole Bilingue de Berkeley does not exclude from participation in, deny the benefits of, or subject any individual to discrimination on the basis of race, nationality, ethnicity, gender, sexual orientation, socioeconomic status, or religion.
 This policy applies to all programs, services, and facilities, including applications, admissions, and employment.